19hours/sg-statutes/Acts/Casino Control Act.md

 (a) the person is a suitable person to be concerned in or associated with the management and operation of a casino;

-(b) having regard to the person’s likely influence, the casino operator will or will continue to conduct its business prudently and comply with the provisions of this Act; and
+(b) having regard to the person’s likely influence, the corporation will or will continue to conduct its business prudently and comply with the provisions of this Act; and

+[Act 36 of 2012 wef 31/01/2013]

 (c) it is in the public interest to do so.

 (2) Any approval under this section may be granted to any person subject to such conditions as the Minister may determine, including but not limited to any condition —

-(a) restricting the person’s disposal or further acquisition of shares or voting power in the casino operator; or
+(a) restricting the person’s disposal or further acquisition of shares or voting power in the corporation; or

+[Act 36 of 2012 wef 31/01/2013]

-(b) restricting the person’s exercise of voting power in the casino operator.
+(b) restricting the person’s exercise of voting power in the corporation.

+[Act 36 of 2012 wef 31/01/2013]

 (3) Any condition imposed under subsection (2) shall have effect notwithstanding any of the provisions of the Companies Act (Cap.
-50) or anything contained in the memorandum or articles of association of the casino operator.
+50) or anything contained in the memorandum or articles of association of the corporation.

+[Act 36 of 2012 wef 31/01/2013]

 (4) Where the Minister disapproves an application made by any person under section 65(2) or 66(2), the person shall, within such time as the Minister may specify, take such steps as are necessary —